 - salt and pepper

-- 2 tbsp vegetable or extra virgin olive oil (divided)
+- 2 tablespoons vegetable or extra virgin olive oil (divided)

-- 1 lb thick sliced bacon, cut into 1-inch pieces
+- 1 pound thick sliced bacon, cut into 1-inch pieces

 - 1 large yellow onion, peeled and chopped